 The vessels departed Iceland on 26 July after a single day of refuelling and completion of final preparations, and on 28 July Furious and Adventure were detached for Arkhangyel’sk.

 The British planned to deliver a surprise attack on the Germans before the latter had been brought to combat readiness, but the British route passed through the Arctic Ocean, where it was polar day, so there was only the least possible chance of achieving surprise.
 The British vessels was spotted by German air reconnaissance, and as a result all German naval and merchant vessels were ordered into port.
 This left the British forces with no sea targets, and the primary objective of 'EF' (ii) thereupon became Kirkenes and Petsamo.

 On 30 July Furious launched nine Fairey Albacore and nine Fairey Swordfish single-engined attack aircraft as well as six Fairey Fulmar single-engined fighters.
-The harbour of Petsamo was almost entirely empty and the attackers claimed the sinking of only one small steamer and the destruction several jetties for the loss of one Albacore and two Fulmar aircraft, two of the aircraft to the Germans' effective anti-aircraft fire and one to an engine failure.
+The harbour of Petsamo was almost entirely empty and the attackers claimed the sinking of only one small steamer and the destruction of several jetties for the loss of one Albacore and two Fulmar aircraft, two of the aircraft to the Germans' effective anti-aircraft fire and one to an engine failure.

-One the same day Adventure was detached from the carrier group and proceeded, escorted by Anthony and later by the Soviet destroyer Sokrushitelnyi from Cape Gorodetski, to land its mines at Arkhangyel’sk.
+On the same day Adventure was detached from the carrier group and proceeded, escorted by Anthony and later by the Soviet destroyer Sokrushitelnyi from Cape Gorodetsky, to land its mines at Arkhangyel’sk.